Glamping Wales Snowdonia

 Hidden away in the woods and meadows of our wilder, tent camping fields there is a simply furnished bell tent and a pop-up yurt.
-Secluded and away from it all, you will have an eco-loo nearby and new showers a few minutes walk across the meadows.
+Secluded and away from it all, you will have an eco-loo and hot shower nearby.
 Parking is a few minutes walk in the campers’ car park but when you check in / out we can give you a lift in our off road vehicle.

 Open May – September

-During the colder months, our Shepherd’s Hut and Idris pop-up yurt are sited on the upper part of the camp site complete with electricity and washing facilities practically en suite.
+During the colder months, our Shepherd’s Hut and two stylish and cosy quarry wagons are sited on the camp site complete with electricity and washing facilities practically en suite.
 You will have woodburning stoves as well as electricity for extra heat, lighting, and to make your morning cuppa.
 The small, sheltered site has big estuary views and your neighbours will be the odd out of season camper van or caravan.
-Open March – April and October – December.
-Closed January and February.

 THE YURTS – Sleeping 2 to 5 people